Thank you to Ben & Jerry’s for hosting my airfare & stay in Vermont.

 - Coffee Caramel Fudge – This is my second favorite.
 The notes of coffee don’t overwhelm, and the caramel swirl has a fabulous pull and gooeyness that is the highlight of this ice cream.

 - Chunky Monkey – This classic flavor is made with banana non-dairy ice cream with chocolate fudge and walnuts.
 I don’t think I ever had Chunky Monkey in my non-vegan days, and banana isn’t a big draw for me dessert-wise.
 This ice cream wasn’t bad, but it didn’t feel like as much of an indulgence as the first two flavors.
 (Update: Non-dairy Chunky Monkey has been discontinued.)

 - Chocolate Fudge Brownie – This was my least favorite of the line-up.
 The brownies in this ice cream, made by New York company, Greyston Bakery, are easily the best part.
 Lots of dense chocolaty brownie bites highlight how the flavor of the ice cream is lacking.

-New Ben and Jerry’s vegan flavors from 2017:
+Ben and Jerry’s vegan flavors in 2020 also include:

 - Caramel Almond Brittle

 - Cherry Garcia

 - Chocolate caramel cluster